PrivatePuffin/zfs-compression-test/README.md

 # zfs-compression-test
-Standardised ZFS compression test, with repeatable results in mind
+Crude Standardised ZFS compression test, with repeatable results in mind

 ## Important notes
 - Make sure you do not have zfs installed already via other means